The Day the Earth Caught Fire

 The Day the Earth Caught Fire is a 1961 British science-fiction disaster film directed by Val Guest and starring Edward Judd, Leo McKern, and Janet Munro.
 It is one of the classic apocalyptic films of its era.
 The film opened at the Odeon Marble Arch in London on 23 November 1961.
 In August 2014, a restored version was screened at the British Museum's summer open-air cinema.

 The film, which was partly made on location in London and Brighton, used matte painting to create images of abandoned cities and desolate landscapes.
-The production also featured the real Daily Express, even using the paper's own headquarters, the Daily Express Building in Fleet Street and featuring Arthur Christiansen as the Express editor, a job he had held in real life.
+The production also featured the real Daily Express, even using the paper's own headquarters, the Daily Express Building in Fleet Street, and featuring Arthur Christiansen as the Express editor, a job he had held in real life.

 Plot

 Edward Judd walks through a devastated and deserted London in the film's orange-infused opening sequence.

 A lone man walks through the deserted streets of an abandoned, sweltering London.
 The film then goes back several months.
 Peter Stenning had been an up-and-coming journalist with the Daily Express, but since a divorce threw his life into disarray, he has been drinking too much, and his work has suffered.
 His editor has begun giving him lousy assignments.
 Stenning's only friend, Bill Maguire, is a veteran Fleet Street reporter, who offers him encouragement and occasionally covers for him by writing his copy.

 Meanwhile, after the Soviet Union and the United States simultaneously conduct nuclear bomb tests, strange meteorological events begin to affect the globe.
 Stenning is sent to the British Met Office to obtain temperature data, and while there, he meets Jeannie, a young typist who is temporarily acting as telephonist.
 They "meet cute", trading insults; later, they fall in love.

 Stenning discovers that the nuclear tests have had dramatic effects on the Earth.
 He asks Jeannie to help him get any relevant information.
 It becomes apparent that Earth's nutation has been altered, while its axial tilt has increased by 11 degrees, affecting the climatic zones.
-Rising temperatures cause water to evaporate and mist to envelop Britain, and a solar eclipse occurs days ahead of schedule.
+Rising temperatures cause water to evaporate and mist to envelop Britain, and a solar eclipse occurs days ahead of calculations.
 Later, characters realise that the orbit of the Earth has been disrupted, and the planet is spiralling towards the Sun.